tmobile/magentaA11y/_checklist-native/snackbar-toast.md

 keyboard:
   tab: |
-    Focus visibly moves in logical order to the toast
+    Focus visibly moves in logical order to the snackbar
   space: |
     Any elements inside are activated on iOS and Android
   enter: |